alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Click *APPLY* and, once NiFi is done updating changes, click *CLOSE*.
 We are ready to start adding processors to the flow.

+---
-### 1. Root processor: creating the recipient table
+### 1. Root processor: create the recipient table

 **Recipient tables are usually created separately, outside of NiFi**.
 Normally, NiFi’s role is to automatically retrieve, adapt and store data, while preparing the recipient system is a one-time ordeal handled manually or with a different tool.

 We will include creation of the recipient table in the flow, to learn something more and ensure the table is compatible with this tutorial.